It is a time of rapid change, and one of the things that is rapidly changing is gold.

 And she did violate the law.

-She did uh lie on her on her mortgage applications, but uh the way that they caught her is very concerning, and because they will use it against other people, I think.
+But the way that they caught her is very concerning because they will use that against other people, I think.

-But it's also uh the fact that it is a whether or not he is able to get her out, uh he is deliberately trying to intimidate people to following his uh desired economic uh direction, lowering interest rates, which is going to help um gold is going to hurt us with inflation, but it's going to uh help the price of gold significantly.
+But it's also the fact that it is a, whether or not he is able to get her out, he is deliberately trying to intimidate people to following his desired economic direction, lowering interest rates, which is going to help gold is going to hurt us with inflation, but it's going to help the price of gold significantly.

-Do you think they're gonna do a um most of the people are saying 25 basis points, about a quarter of a point, uh that they're going to lower rates.
+Do you think they're going to do a most of the people are saying 25 basis points, about a quarter of a point, that they're going to lower rates.

 But the bottom line is that Trump is going to get his way.

-He was last time because he pushes inflation and uh easy money policies.
+He was last time because he pushes inflation and easy money policies.

 It looks like he's going to get his way with that as well.